 We do not presume to offer any advice on actually traveling to China.
 We can however assist with some of the preparation, specifically we can help you plot your trip itinerary on the map.

 It's worth noticing that as civilized and connected as it is nowadays, China remains a totalitarian regime.
 The laws are restrictive and the government actions are pernicious.
-Even a simple act of mapping one's trip is political and it does not escape bureaucratic regulations that inconvenience people in the name of fighting real and phantom enemies.
+Even a simple act of mapping one's trip is political and it does not escape bureaucratic regulations that inconvenience people in the name of fighting phantom enemies.